philip-lambert/word-ladder/README.md

 ```

 ## Research
 After a quick google for "word ladder code" I found a few examples which use the [breadth first search](https://en.wikipedia.org/wiki/Breadth-first_search) algorithm.
-This is based on the shortest path first algorithm (a.k.a [Dijkstra's](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)), which would be the better choice if we had to find words with two or more different letters.
+This is based on the shortest path first algorithm (a.k.a [Dijkstra's](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)).

 ## Assumptions
 * Start and end words don't necessarily have to be present in the dictionary.
 * Returning more than one path is valid as long as they have the same length.
-I.e. if the shortest path is 6 steps, it's fine to return multiple paths as long as they're all 6 steps.
+I.e. if the shortest path is 6 steps, it's fine to return multiple paths as long as they're all 6 distinct steps.

 From the example start/end words I'm also assuming that a word is valid if: -
 * It is exactly 4 characters long.